 A Genetic Approach to Designing a Novel Biological Sensor to Monitor Water Contamination

-Water contamination–especially with the presence of coliform and other harmful bacteria–is difficult to address due to the testing process employed by the local water bureau, which involves manual collection and testing of water samples to check for contamination.
-Our team sought to find a more viable alternative to this method, which could be implemented and then monitored from afar.
+Water contamination — especially with the presence of coliform and other harmful bacteria — is difficult to address due to the local water bureau’s testing process, which involves manual collection and testing of water samples to check for contamination.
+Our team sought to find a viable alternative to this method, which could be implemented and then monitored from afar.
 To reduce the amount of human involvement, we worked to develop a biological sensor using a harmless strain of genetically-modified E.coli.
-Depending on the contaminant of interest, the E.coli can be reengineered to be sensitive to the substance being monitored.
+Depending on the contaminant of interest, the E.coli can be re-engineered to be sensitive to the substance being monitored.
 This water-testing platform would consist of a dual chambered capsule, one of which would hold the sensor bacteria.
 When a water sample is released into the outer chamber, the water-activated inner chamber would release the bacteria.
 A sensor in the outer chamber would monitor the growth of the sensor E.coli, indicating the presence of water contamination.

 11th Grade Student, Camas High School, Camas, Washington